 In case you weren’t aware, insurers calculate your insurance premiums by looking at your personal information.
 As we’ve discussed before in young driver insurance, many factors are carefully considered by insurers:

-- Age: typically speaking, the younger you are, the higher your premiums will be.
+- Age: typically speaking, young drivers pay higher insurance premiums.
 This is because younger drivers tend to be more likely to make a claim.

 - Occupation: if you’re on the road more due to your job—driving on motorways daily—you may have to pay more.
 If you don’t have to travel far for your job, premiums are likely to be lower.